 - The second is the story behind the music.
 Bill Evans, Miles Davis, and Charlie Parker all had serious drug addictions.
 In fact, a lot of them didn't live very long.
 Listening to Bill Evans without knowing how much the man struggled makes the music feel empty and listless, but understanding it puts so much raw emotion into a keyboard.
 Miles Davis was an incredibly angry man and knowing that makes you realize how aggressive and intense his message is.

 Few other times (since the 1940s) have really been able to convey that intensity.
-That's why I would rather listen to Vince Guaraldi's soundtrack he wrote for the film Charlie Brown Christmas in July than have to tolerate the choppy compositions that are ham-fisted together.
+That's why I would rather listen to Vince Guaraldi's soundtrack he wrote for the film A Charlie Brown Christmas in July than have to tolerate the choppy compositions that are ham-fisted together.
 Contemporary jazz is so shameful because the art isn't really appreciated.
 The tempo is dropped and mood was lightened in the last three decades.

 After meeting a former jazz musician and having him tell me personal stories about famous musicians during the time I really got where the vanguard was coming from.
 It makes people you had no idea existed become fascinating because of their music.
 You go back and you imagine Charles Mingus being so large and violent like he was thought to be, and you hear Mingus Ah Um and you really understand where his chaotic sound and bass come from, having instruments abruptly chime in and out.